knowledgepixels/nanodash/README.md

 ## Local Installation

-To use Nanodash locally, see the [installation instructions](INSTALL.md) (or the [installation instructions with Docker](INSTALL-with-Docker.md) if you are familiar with Docker).
+To use Nanodash locally, see the [installation instructions with Docker](INSTALL-with-Docker.md).

 ### Tutorials